Egypt sees IMF deal in two months, eyes World Bank aid

-CAIRO Egypt's prime minister expects to conclude a $4.8 billion (2.9 billion pounds) IMF loan deal within two months and is in talks for additional budget support worth about $1 billion from the World Bank and the African Development Bank (AfDB), he said on Sunday.
+CAIRO Egypt's prime minister expects to conclude a $4.8 billion IMF loan deal within two months and is in talks for additional budget support worth about $1 billion from the World Bank and the African Development Bank (AfDB), he said on Sunday.

 Egypt has had on-off negotiations with the International Monetary Fund since last year, when a popular uprising unseated the country's president and sent the economy into a tailspin.